 Reset your Fitbit back to its factory settings

-If all the other tips failed to get screen wake working for you, setting it back to its factory standard is the last resort.
+If all the other tips fail to get screen wake working for you, setting it back to its factory standard is the last resort.

-The downside of a factory reset is that it removes all your data, including any apps you added, all your personal information including health and fitness metrics, any credit and debit cards for devices with Fitbit Pay, and other stored settings.
+The downside of a factory reset is that it removes all your data, including any apps you added, your personal information, health and fitness metrics, credit and debit cards for devices with Fitbit Pay, and other stored settings.

 So before you reset, sync your Fitbit with the app or Fitbit Connect to preserve as much of your device’s data as possible.

-After successfully syncing, tap the Settings app on your Fitbit and choose Clear User Data, About > Factory Reset, or About > Clear User Data.
+After successfully syncing, tap the Settings app on your Fitbit and choose Clear User Data, About > Factory Reset, Device Info > Clear User Data, or About > Clear User Data.

 To learn how to factory reset your specific model, see this article Need to restart or reset your Fitbit device?
 Learn the steps.